 The ARC assists with programs and projects to provide basic facilities essential to economic growth in the Appalachian regions of 13 states.
 Investments are concentrated in areas with significant potential for future growth as well as in areas that suffer the greatest distress.
 States recommend projects for assistance.
-In FY2008, the ARC was funded at a level of \$73 million, budgeted primarily for area development assistance, covering a range of community-based projects including basic infrastructure, business, and human development.
-Historically, environmental projects have received about 5% of these ARC economic and human development funds.
+In FY2016, the ARC is funded at a level of \$146 million, budgeted primarily for area development assistance, covering a range of community-based projects including basic infrastructure, business, and human development.
+Historically, environmental projects have received about 5% of ARC economic and human development funds.

 EDA provides project grants for construction of public facilities, including water and sewer systems, to alleviate unemployment and underemployment in economically distressed areas.
 Development grants provide for infrastructure projects that foster industries and commercial businesses that provide long-term employment and are part of approved overall economic development programs in areas of lagging economic growth.
 Economic development grants can be used for a wide range of purposes and frequently have a sewer or water supply element.
-In FY2008, EDA's public works grants were funded at \$146 million.
+In FY2016, EDA's public works grants are funded at \$100 million.

 In historic terms, the largest federal program for wastewater treatment assistance is administered by EPA under the Clean Water Act.
-Since 1973 Congress has appropriated \$78 billion in assistance under this act.
-Total FY2008 funding was \$689 million.
+Since 1973 Congress has appropriated \$94 billion in assistance under this act.
+FY2016 funding is \$1.39 billion.
 Funds are distributed to states under a statutory allocation formula and are used to assist qualified projects on a priority list that is determined by individual states.
 Prior to 1989, states used their allotments to make grants to cities and other localities.
 Now, however, federal funds are used to capitalize state loan programs (State Revolving Funds, or SRFs), and project loans are made according to criteria in the CWA.
 Over the long term, the loan programs are intended to be sustained through repayment of loans to states, thus creating a continuing source of assistance for other communities.
-Rural and non-rural cities compete for funding; rural areas have no special priority, nor are states required to reserve any specific percentage for projects in rural areas.
+Rural and non-rural communities compete for funding; rural areas have no special priority, nor are states required to reserve any specific percentage for projects in rural areas.

 Some small communities and states with large rural populations have had problems with the CWA loan program.
 Many small towns did not participate in the previous grants program and are more likely to require major projects to achieve compliance with the law.
 Yet many have limited financial, technical, and legal resources and have encountered difficulties in qualifying for and repaying loans.
 They often lack an industrial tax base or opportunities for economies of scale and thus face the prospect of very high per capita user fees to repay a loan for the full cost of sewage treatment projects.
-Still, small communities have been participating in the clean water SRF program: an estimated 23% of the \$58 billion in SRF assistance since 1989 (representing 63% of all assistance) has gone to communities with less than 10,000 population.
+Still, small communities have been participating in the clean water SRF program: an estimated 23% of the \$42 billion in SRF assistance since 1989 (representing 67% of loans made by states) has gone to communities with less than 10,000 in population.